The effect of perturbations on the convergence of attractors for reaction-diffusion equations concerning variations of nonlinear boundary conditions: Scalar reaction-diffusion equations

-Notice that the terms $ t^{-\frac{1+\beta}{2}}$ and $t^{-1}$ in the the estimates above originates a singularity in the formula of the variation of the constants.
-This is the main difficulty in estimating the nonlinear semigroups.
+Notice that the terms $ t^{-\frac{1+\beta}{2}}$ and $t^{-1}$ in the estimates above originate a singularity in the formula of the variation of the constants.
+This is the main difficulty in estimating nonlinear semigroups.
 In the Theorem \ref{Theorem_semigroup_nonlinear_estimate} we performed an interpolation of these terms together with the rate of convergence of resolvent operators which resulted in the considerable loss in the rate of convergence of attractors \eqref{attractors_rate_final}.
-In the situation where the limiting problems is Morse-Smale, the authors in \cite{Santamaria2017} had the same problem, however they used the following estimate (placed in our context).
-If we denote $l_\varepsilon(t)=\min\{t^{-\frac{1+\beta}{2}},\|p_\varepsilon-p_0\|_{L^\infty(\Omega)}+\eta(\varepsilon)+ \tau(\varepsilon)] t^{-1}\}$, then
+In the situation where the limiting problems are Morse-Smale, the authors in \cite{Santamaria2017} had the same problem, however, they used the following estimate (placed in our context).
+If we denote $l_\varepsilon(t)=\min\{t^{-\frac{1+\beta}{2}},\|p_\varepsilon-p_0\|_{L^\infty(\Omega)}+\eta(\varepsilon)] t^{-1}\}$, then

 Since the nonlinear semigroup is given by \eqref{semigroupononlinear}, then for $0<t\leqslant 1$, we have